Complete Inference of Causal Relations between Dynamical Systems: Results

-{\bf Hindmarsh-Rose systems} We analyze causal relationships between coupled Hindmarsh-Rose systems which were originally proposed to model spiking or bursting neuronal activity \cite{hindmarsh-rose}.
-In our simulations we use two electrically coupled neurons where coupling is achieved through the membrane potential, as proposed in \cite{coupled-hindmarsh-rose}.
+We analyze causal relationships between coupled Hindmarsh--Rose systems which were originally proposed to model spiking or bursting neuronal activity \cite{Hindmarsh-Rose1984}.
+In our simulations we use two electrically coupled neurons where coupling is achieved through the membrane potential, as proposed in \cite{Xia2005coupled-hindmarsh-rose}.
 Analysis of such time series is quite difficult due to their sharp dynamical changes.

-Fig. \ref{fig:hindmarsh_rose} shows our results on different Hindmarsh-Rose systems.
+\autoref{fig:hindmarsh_rose} shows our results on different Hindmarsh--Rose systems.
 We conclude that in each case our method detects the proper causal relationship with high confidence.
-For further details about the Hindmarsh-Rose systems and model parameters we refer the reader to SI 2.2.
+For further details about the Hindmarsh--Rose systems and model parameters we refer the reader to \ref{si:results}.

-{\bf Changes of inter-hemispheric connectivity during photo-stimulation}
+\subsection{Changes of inter-hemispheric connectivity during photo-stimulation}

-Finally, we set out to test our approach under real-world conditions, where the true dimensionality of the systems and the properties of the noise are unknown.
-In general, the exact causal relationships between time series in these systems are not known.
-However, external drive can induce changes in the internal causal relationships that can be detected using our analysis method.
-In particular, the standard epilepsy-diagnostic photo-stimulation procedure (patients exposed to flashing light at different frequencies in a standardized test) is an ideal model for external common cause affecting the two brain hemispheres.
+Finally, we aim to assess our approach under real-world conditions, where the true dimensionality of the systems and the properties of the noise are unknown.
+In general, the precise causal relationships between time series in these systems are not known.
+However, external factors can induce changes in the internal causal relationships that our analysis method can detect.
+Notably, the standard epilepsy-diagnostic photo-stimulation procedure, where patients are exposed to flashing light at different frequencies in a standardized test, serves as an ideal model for an external common cause affecting the two brain hemispheres.

-The connectivity between these brain regions suggests that visual information arrives first to (O1, O2 electrodes) and spreads to the parietal (P3-P4) and central (C3-C4) area (Fig.\,\ref{fig:fotostim} B) afterwards.
-Hence, it is expected that the DC method is suitable to detect the visual stimulus as a common cause between the affected electrode sites.
-Thus, DC method was applied to Current Source Density (CSD, see SI 2.2) calculated from EEG recordings of 87 patients participating in the photo-stimulation task (Fig.\,\ref{fig:fotostim} A).
+The connectivity between these brain regions suggests that visual information arrives first to ($O1$, $O2$ electrodes) and spreads to the parietal ($P3$--$P4$) and central ($C3$--$C4$) area (\autoref{fig:fotostim} B) afterwards.
+Hence, it is expected that our method is suitable to detect the visual stimulus as a common cause between the affected electrode sites.
+Thus, we apply our method to Current Source Density (CSD, see \ref{si:results}) calculated from EEG recordings of 87 patients participating in the photo-stimulation task (\autoref{fig:fotostim} A).

-The probability of common cause ($\hcc$) was significantly increased during visual stimulation periods for P3-P4 and C3-C4 channel-pairs relative to the resting state but not for the frontal areas (F3-F4) (Fig.\ref{fig:fotostim} C, SI section 2.2).
+The probability of common cause ($\hcc$) is significantly increased during visual stimulation periods for channel pairs $P3$--$P4$ and $C3$--$C4$ relative to the resting state but not for the frontal areas ($F3$--$F4$) (\autoref{fig:fotostim} C, \ref{si:results}).